“Treat The root Cause Not The Symptoms”

 Psychotherapy, Coaching & Research

 John is a National Registrant of Health Service Psychologists and has a Certificate of Professional Qualification from the Association of State and Provincial Psychology Boards.
+John Christopher is licensed to practice psychology in New York and Montana.

 Work With John